omarsbu/200-MHz-Bandwidth-Oscilloscope-/Signal Processing/README.md

-For this project, we will be interleaving two 12-bit ADCs for a total sample rate of 500MHz, therefore we are looking at a total data rate of the 6 Gbps.
-In order to display the data we will be using the Basys 3
-FPGA board which supports a 12-bit color VGA video interface.
-Since the VGA controller we are using only has 640x480 resolution, we cannot plot anymore than 640 samples on the screen.
-This is fine if we only wish to display 1.28 microeconds of a signal

-Since the VGA controller we are using only has 640x480 resolution, we cannot plot anymore than 640 samples on the screen.
-This is fine if we only wish to display 1.28 microeconds of a signal

-therefore we will need to perform some processing on the data before plotting it on the display.
+For this project, we will be interleaving two 12-bit ADCs for a total sample rate of 500 Msps and a total data rate of 6 Gbsp.
+The VGA controller that we are using only has a resolution of 640x480 pixels, so we cannot plot any more than 640 samples on the screen.
+The time interval in between each sample is 2 nanoseconds, therefore, 640 samples corresponds to a waveform that is 1.28 microseconds long.
+If the screen displays 10 horizontal divisions, then 1.28 us corresponds to 128 ns/div which is the highest time resolution that this oscilloscope will be capable of.
+At this time per division setting, the oscilloscope simply plots the first 640 samples from the ADC versus time on the display, following the trigger event.
+In order to display a longer time per division settings, additional processing on the data is needed before displaying the waveform on the screen.